Beliavsky/Fortran-code-on-GitHub/README.md

 [Flexible Optimized Coils Using Space curves (FOCUS)](https://github.com/PrincetonUniversity/FOCUS): nonlinear optimization code for designing 3D coils.
 Its sibling, FAMUS, can be use to design permanent magnets.

+[gkvp](https://github.com/GKV-developers/gkvp): Vlasov simulation code based on delta-f gyrokinetic equations in a local flux-tube geometry.
+The code has been developed for analyzing plasma turbulence in magnetized plasmas, such as magnetic fusion and magnetosphere.

 [Guiding-center ORbit Integration with Local Linearization Approach (GORILLA)](https://github.com/itpplasma/GORILLA): computes guiding-center orbits for charged particles of given mass, charge and energy in toroidal fusion devices with three-dimensional field geometry.
 This guiding-center orbit code is designed to be used in scientific plasma physics simulations in the field of magnetic confinement fusion.

 [KORC](https://github.com/ORNL-Fusion/KORC): Kinetic Orbit Runaway Code, from ORNL-Fusion